Global Supply Indicator

 Existing supply forecasts do not account for changes in demand due to population growth and income and they do not provide an easily understandable assessment on the severity of potential shortages.
-The Global Supply Indicator translates these factors in order to demonstrate the severity of risk via the traffic light system.
+The Global Supply Indicator translates these factors in order to demonstrate the severity of risk.

 Select a Crop

 GREEN ALERT (LOW RISK): Green shaded area refers to low or minimal risk to food security.

 AMBER ALERT (MEDIUM RISK): Above the yellow line and into the yellow shaded area shows that the demand is exceeding the forecasted supply at a concerning rate.

 RED ALERT (HIGH RISK): Above the red line and into the red shaded area shows that the demand is exceeding the forecasted supply at an alarming rate.
 This may lead to high market prices and potentially serious food shortages in vulnerable regions.

 The blue line shows the monthly risk with its moving average depicted by the green line.

 Risk is better understood by considering both the supply and demand side of the indicator.

 What does this indicator capture?

 Shortfalls in the global food supply to four keys crops worldwide.